petukhovv/tree2vec/README.md

 ### Program arguments

 - `-i`, `--input`: file with AST
-- `-o`, `--output`: Output file, which will contain features and feature values as JSON
+- `-o`, `--output`: output file, which will contain features and feature values as JSON
 - `-d`, `--is_normalize`: normalization necessary of vectors on the maximum value

 ### AST format